kiubb02/swen_2/PROTOCOL.md

   5. Phase: Writing the Protocol

 I planned on taking a few days on each phase and therefore each phase took me around 2/3 days in a sum.
+In total I have worked on this Project for 3 months (including those timespans, in which I have only created database designs and more).
+The final implementation of my new solution after noticing that my first solution would never work out took me three weeks.

+7. 1 => Setting up a new Server (5 hours)
+7. 1 => Finished handling the first 13 Requests (12 Hours)
+8. 1 => Correcting mistakes of Requests 10-13 and implementing the Trading Requests (The Response included a wrong HTTP Code) (12 Hours)
+9. 1 => First go through , cleaning up code, creating more generalized Interfaces (6 hours)
+10. 1 => User Authentication changed into an authentication class, which controlls token and more based on the Request (5 hours)
+10. 1 => Started setting up the first idea of a Battle logic (6 hours) => **The Battle Logic took me the longest**
+11. 1 => Changed the Names of Files to fit the Java Namingconventions (3 hours)
+15. 1 - 17.1 => Trying to solve issues in my battle logic (7 hours each day)
+22. 1 => Setting up and everything for the Score Requests (2 hours)
+23. 1 => Implementing everything for the Score and Stats Requests, Battle has also been implemented but the damage and elo calculation has to be updated (14 hours)
+24. 1 => Battle fully works, Tests have been implemented as well as extra Features are added to the Game (12 hours)